chappy84/google-analytics-server-side/README.md

 There are two adapters available in the GASS package

 #### BrowsCap
-There are four options as part of the array configuration parameter:
+There are five options as part of the array configuration parameter:

 - `\Gass\BotInfo\BrowsCap::OPT_SAVE_PATH`: The Path where the ini file and latest version file are stored.
 - `\Gass\BotInfo\BrowsCap::OPT_INI_FILE`: The name of the ini file to store the browscap ini data in.
 - `\Gass\BotInfo\BrowsCap::OPT_LATEST_VERSION_DATE_FILE`: The name of the text file to store the latest version timestamp in.
 - `\Gass\BotInfo\BrowsCap::OPT_BROWSCAP`: This is the same as the php ini setting [browscap][12], a file-system location where the [full_php_browscap.ini file][13] is located / can be downloaded to.
+- `\Gass\BotInfo\BrowsCap::OPT_DISABLE_AUTO_UPDATE`: This disables the auto-update feature for the browscap.ini file.
+See the [update](#updating-the-ini-file) section below for further information.

 N/B: `OPT_BROWSCAP` will be ignored if you have set either `OPT_SAVE_PATH` or `OPT_INI_FILE`. `OPT_SAVE_PATH` or `OPT_INI_FILE` will also override any value derived from `OPT_BROWSCAP`.
 This is as `OPT_BROWSCAP` is intended as a fallback for the browscap ini setting, and backwards compatibility with previous versions of this package.